Gendered impact of the COVID-19 pandemic

 COVID-19 affects men and women differently both in terms of the outcome of infection and the effect of the disease upon society.
 The mortality due to COVID-19 is higher in men.
 Slightly more men than women contract COVID with a ratio of 10:9.

-When looking at the socio-cultural impacts of the response to the pandemic: school closures, lockdowns and reduced access to healthcare following the COVID-19 pandemic may differentially affect the genders and possibly exaggerate existing gender disparities.
+School closures, lockdowns and reduced access to healthcare following the COVID-19 pandemic may differentially affect the genders and possibly exaggerate existing gender disparities.

 Sex differences in mortality

 More men than women die after being affected by COVID-19.
 In Italy, the greater risk for men starts in their 50s, with the gap between men and women closing only at 90.
 In China, the death rate was 2.8 percent for men and 1.7 percent for women.
 However, in a few countries like India, Nepal, Vietnam, and Slovenia the fatality cases are higher in women than men.

 The higher mortality rate in men is consistent with other respiratory diseases, which show a similar disparity.
 Genetic, social, and behavioral factors may play a part.
 Sex-based immunological differences, lesser prevalence of smoking in women and men developing co-morbid conditions such as hypertension at a younger age than women could have contributed to the higher mortality in men.
 However, since both professional and home care affairs are traditionally linked to women, they may have had a higher infection rate than men in some places.
 For example, in Spain since the sanitary crisis began, healthcare workers have been more affected than anyone else.
 Almost 50,000 of them have been affected, of whom 66% are women.

-As of April 2020, the US government is not tracking sex-related data of COVID-19 infections.
-However, many researchers and experts agreed that data on COVID-19 infection should be sex-disaggregated.
-This would allow to develop solutions to the pandemic from a gender-equitable perspective, since we have clearly noticed sex-differences in fatality rates.
-Also, this would allow experts to deliver high-quality data separately to men and women.
+As of April 2020, the US government was not tracking sex-related data of COVID-19 infections.
+However, researchers and expert organizations such as UN Women have argued that data on COVID-19 infection should be sex-disaggregated.
+This would allow to develop solutions to the pandemic from a gender-equitable perspective, since sex-differences in fatality rates have been identified.
+Also, it would allow experts to deliver high-quality data separately to men and women.